Early ratings for Sunday’s 90th Oscars on ABC suggest viewership for the annual award show may have dropped to its lowest level ever.

 Complete ratings from Nielsen are set to be released later Monday.

-Last year’s show, hosted by Jon Stewart, brought in a measly 32.9 million viewers – the lowest in the history of the Academy Awards.
+Last year’s show brought in a measly 32.9 million viewers – the lowest in the history of the Academy Awards.
 Early numbers point to less than 22.4 million viewers for Sunday’s telecast.

 The L.A.
 Times attributed the plunging numbers to the absence of a free online stream, a focus by the Academy of Motion Pictures Arts and Sciences on smaller films and an alleged weariness for the #MeToo movement.
 The article, unsurprisingly, failed to mentioned the prevalence of disdain for Hollywood from Americans over the industry’s hypocrisy, condescension and political musings.